WhySeriousKaif/AI-trip-Planner/README.md

 - **Itinerary Optimization**:
   - Automatically generate detailed itineraries that maximize your time and enjoyment.
   - Includes travel times, suggested activities, and optimal routes.

-- **Image Fetching**:
-  - Fetch high-quality images for destinations and hotels using external APIs.
-  - Provides a visual preview of your potential travel experiences.

 - **Responsive Design**:
   - Enjoy a seamless experience across all devices, from desktops to smartphones.